 "Our goals are to carry out excellent genetic, genomic, cellular and clinical science, so that we contribute significantly to the understanding of human development, physiology and disease, and apply this knowledge for the benefit of patients and society.
-This broad vision reflects the diversity of research within the Institute of Genetics and Cancer (formerly the Institute of Genetics & Molecular Medicine) and we aspire to be world class in key themes, bringing innovation and unique twists to the Institute's discovery and translation."
+This broad vision reflects the diversity of research within the Institute of Genetics and Cancer and we aspire to be world class in key themes, bringing innovation and unique twists to the Institute's discovery and translation."

 Professor Margaret Frame FRSE FMedSci, Director of the Institute of Genetics and Cancer at the University of Edinburgh

 The Institute of Genetics and Cancer partnership brings together engineers, scientists and clinicians from fields as diverse as mathematics, computer sciences, bioinformatics, chemistry, biology and medicine to study human health and disease using modern multidisciplinary approaches.

 Over 70 Principal Investigators and 500 staff and PhD students are working together in a single, scientific endeavour.
 More information about our researchers and research focuses can be found on our component Centre websites:

 - Centre for Genomic and Experimental Medicine (CGEM).